Colleges That Don't Require a High School Diploma or GED

 Get Matched to An Online College for FREE

-There are students who want to go to college but do not have a high school diploma or GED.
-They may feel like their options are limited.
-However, there may be unique and innovative options available to them.
-There are many community colleges that accept students without a high school diploma or GED.
-There also some universities that accept these students.
-This is the information that you need to know about colleges that don’t require high school diploma or GED.
-Additionally, you may also be interested in trade schools that don’t require a high school diploma or GED.
+If you are one of the many students who want to go to college but don’t have a high school diploma or GED, you might feel as though your options are limited.
+However, some community colleges accept students without a high school diploma or GED, and some universities do as well.
+For those seeking vocational education, there are also trade schools that don’t require a high school diploma or GED.

 Find an Online Degree Program